June 1, 2013

 Sat in Toronto airport with my mate Steve Bates, heading off - yet again - to Yosemite and more adventures.
 We’re going for nearly four weeks and have lots of plans, but mainly trying not so hard routes but as fast as we can, the aim to do 4 El Cap walls while we’re here.
 Steve’s also got his sites on soloing Zodiac, and I might solo it at the same time for some moral support (which would mean I’d have climbed the route 6 times - which may seem a lot, but I’ve climbed Grooved Arete on Tryfan six times, and no one thinks that’s strange).

-Steve’s never climbed a big wall before, so will be very much like most of my climbing partners of late, but he has been practicing in a quarry not far from his house, hauling up tires and shiz, and is as fit as a butchers dog (he’s be talent spotted by GB para cycling).
+Steve’s never climbed a big wall before, so will be very much like most of my climbing partners of late, but he has been practising in a quarry not far from his house, hauling up tires and shiz, and is as fit as a butchers dog (he’s been talent-spotted by GB para-cycling).

-Tom at the bridge always jokes that ‘the Andy circus’ is in town each year when I roll in, having had a 13 year old in tow, a woman in a wheelchair, Phil Packer, and just myself (when I tried soloing El Cap in a day - which was a circus).
-Luckily this time Tom will be non the wiser, as Steve looks like a normal person (well for a Kiwi with ginger hair covered in tatoos).
+Tom at the bridge always jokes that ‘the Andy circus’ is in town each year when I roll in, having had a 13-year-old in tow, a woman in a wheelchair, Phil Packer, and just myself (when I tried soloing El Cap in a day - which was a circus).
+Luckily this time Tom will be none the wiser, as Steve looks like a normal person (well for a Kiwi with ginger hair covered in tattoos).

 Steve’s trying to raise money for a charity while he’s away, so his name may crop up in the papers.
-He gave me a poster to stick on Facebook, with a link to his JustGiving page, but for some reason I don’t want to share it.
-If feel that what he’s doing is bigger than charity, and in a way it diminishes his journey.
+He gave me a poster to stick on Facebook, with a link to his JustGiving page, but for some reason, I don’t want to share it.
+I feel that what he’s doing is bigger than charity, and in a way, it diminishes his journey.
 I’m sure on the wall all thoughts of raising funds will soon disappear.

-As I said going to Yosemite is not a good idea, but then going with a blind mate isn’t good either.
-I tell myself that the cosmic balance will be adjusted in our favor, to ‘jump and the net will appear’, and that life too short to wait till pay day.
+As I said going to Yosemite is not a good idea, but then going with a blind-mate isn’t good either.
+I tell myself that the cosmic balance will be adjusted in our favour, to ‘jump and the net will appear, and that life too short to wait till payday.

 Plus the corner sofa can wait.